Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 Today we are speaking on a very well-known but intriguing theme: man in relation to his soul.
 Here we are likely to commit an error at the very outset when we utter the words ‘man’ and ‘soul’.
 Though we may be well-educated and mature persons, it may not be true that we have a correct understanding of what man is in relation to what we hear of as a soul.
 With all our age and experience and learning, we cannot escape the childish notion into which we have been born that the soul is something that is residing in this body.

 Now, does such a thing called the soul exist, or does it not exist?
-If we feel that there is a soul independent of the body and yet existing within the body, illuminating, vitalising, energising this body which we sometimes mistake for what we really are—if this is our understanding of a so-called existence called a ‘soul’ and a mystery called ‘man’, then we would not be able to answer this great query that is raised by the very theme of the discussion.
-What is happening to man today, and what he is today, is perhaps a necessary background on which we have to base our further considerations in the direction of a solution to this great question, or ask, “Is man searching for a soul, or is he searching for anything at all?”
+If we feel that there is a soul independent of the body and yet existing within the body, illuminating, vitalising, energising this body which we sometimes mistake for what we really are—if this is our understanding of a so-called existence called a 'soul' and a mystery called 'man', then we would not be able to answer this great query that is raised by the very theme of the discussion.
+What is happening to man today, and what he is today, is perhaps a necessary background on which we have to base our further considerations in the direction of a solution to this great question: Is man searching for a soul, or is he searching for anything at all?

 A machine has not a soul, we know very well, and when we say that a machine has not a soul, we know what we mean.
 Everyone knows what is meant when a statement is made that a motorcar has not a soul, an airplane has not a soul, a robot has not a soul, or any mechanism has not a soul.
 When we say this, what do we mean?
 We are making a statement without being clear as to what we are saying.
 We have a vague notion of the necessity of the presence of something which will permit our acceptance that there is a soul.
 Naturally when we say that the machine has no soul, we do not mean something moving inside it like a light, in the sense that we understand a soul to be operating within ourselves.
 We speak of a soul, and use that word oftentimes.
 “The whole activity has been without a soul.”
 “The entire enterprise lost its soul.”
 “The whole project has no soul in it.”
 Do we not make statements like this?
 “The whole performance was minus a soul.”
 When we say that an important theme that we expected in a large gathering or conference was absent, we say, “Oh, the soul was absent.”
 We expected a very powerful dignitary who would give a tremendous influential power to the whole organisation by his very presence, but he was not there.
-It might be a great genius of a scientist, or a great philosopher, or a great politician, or it might be anything—something uplifting was absent, and we say the soul was missing in spite of all the din and noise and activity there.
+It might be a great genius of a scientist, or a great philosopher, or a great politician, or it might be anything—something surpassing was absent, and we say the soul was missing in spite of all the din and noise and activity there.

 What do we mean by saying that the soul is missing?
 If one person in an audience is missing, how can we say that the soul is missing?
 Every person has a soul.
 If some important person whom we regard as very valuable, more worth the while than anybody else, and who has a pervasive influence over everyone else is missing and, therefore, the soul is missing, we do not mean that other people have no souls.
 Just imagine what ideas we are perforce entertaining in our minds when we are thinking of a soul.
-We are not thinking of some little thing inside the body of a person when we conceive of a soul; otherwise, if a crucial person is missing from an audience, we will not say that the soul is missing.
+We are not thinking of some little thing inside the body of a person when we conceive of a soul; otherwise, if an important person is missing from an audience, we will not say that the soul is missing.
 It would mean to say that other people have no souls and only that person has a soul, which is not a fact; others also have souls.
 So what makes us say that the soul is missing?
 “The entire show was without a soul.”
 Why?

 This is an occasion for us to dive into the mysteries of what a soul is, and then we can know whether we have missed the soul, or whether we are in search of a soul for modern man or ancient man or any man—particularly modern man, as the word has been used for a specific reason.
 I will touch upon that theme shortly.